gitmaus1/kest2/README.md

 n.
 Open the Users folder.
-List all the folders in the directory.
+List all the folders in the directory.<br>
-Type your answers here.<br>
+Type your answers here. agust.
+Public.<br>

 o.
 Open the folder associated with your username.
 Question:
 Were you able to open it?
-Explain.
+Explain.<br>
-Type your answers here.<br>
+Type your answers here. já það eru fult af folders til dæmis 3D Objects.
+Desktop.
+Music og svo framveigis<br>

 p.
 Open the folder associated with another username if it is available on the PC.
 Question:
 Were you able to open it?
 Explain.
-(Note: Windows 7 does not display other users’ folders.)
+(Note: Windows 7 does not display other users’ folders.)<br>
-Type yours answer here.<br>
+Type yours answer here. bara 1 nodandi en ef það væri 2 nodendur gæti eg opnað hann en hann ekki mig nama lefin væru stilt til að leifa það<br>

 q.
 Notice the Public folder.
 This folder is accessible to any local users on the PC.
 Furthermore, it can be configured to be accessible for networked users.
 Question:
 Open the Public folder.
-List all the folders in the directory.
+List all the folders in the directory.<br>
-Type your answers here.<br>
+Type your answers here.
+Public Documents,Public Downloads.
+Public Music.
+Public Pictures.
+Public Videos.<br>

 a.
 To access the library, click Start Open File Explorer or Windows Explorer.
 b.
 For Windows 8.x and 10, right-click the left panel.
 Click Show libraries.
 c.
-Expand the Libraries.
+Expand the Libraries.<br>
 Question:
 Which folders or files listed under the Libraries heading?
-Type your answers here.<br>
+Type your answers here.
+Camera Roll.
+Documents.
+Music.
+Pictures.
+Saved Pictures.
+Videos.<br>

 d.
 A new library can also be created.
 Right-click Libraries > click New > click Library.
 Provide a name for the new library.